-PRESS RELEASE: PRTS and Reformation Bible College forge strategic partnership for MDiv program
+PRESS RELEASE: PRTS and Reformed Baptist Seminary (Sacramento) forge strategic partnership for Master programs

-Grand Rapids / Sanford—Puritan Reformed Theological Seminary (“PRTS”) and Reformation Bible College (“RBC”) today announced a strategic partnership of the establishment of a 6-year Master of Divinity (MDiv) Program.
+Grand Rapids / Sacramento—Puritan Reformed Theological Seminary (“PRTS”) and Reformed Baptist Seminary (Sacramento) (“RBS”) today announced a strategic partnership of the establishment of a collaborative Master Program.
 This strategic partnership exemplifies the vision of the strengthening and sharing of resources in the service of the academy and church.

-Undergraduate students of RBC can continue and complete their studies at PRTS with an accredited MDiv program.
+Students of RBS can continue and complete their studies at PRTS with an accredited MDiv and / or MA program.

-Joel R. Beeke, President of PRTS comments, “We trust that, by God’s grace, this newly established 6-year MDiv program, which stresses both solid Reformed academic training and vital piety, will serve the church and the academy in unprecedented ways, strengthening the Reformed community worldwide.”
+Joel R. Beeke, President of PRTS comments, “We trust that, by God’s grace, this newly established cooperative program, which stresses both solid Reformed academic training and vital piety, will serve the church and the academy in unprecedented ways, strengthening the Reformed and Reformed Baptist community worldwide.”